We use cookies on this site to enhance your experience.

 Once we receive confirmation that you have accepted your offer and paid your tuition deposit, we will begin the process for issuing you a PAL.

 After you accept your offer, pay your tuition deposit and receive a tuition deposit receipt from Laurier, you can expect a wait time of 7-10 business days.
-When your PAL is ready, it will be available in your Applicant Portal.

 If you haven't received your PAL after 10 days from receiving your tuition deposit receipt, please contact us at chooselaurier@wlu.ca to check the on the status of your letter.